Innovation patent application process

 - involve novelty (be new); which means that the invention has not been publicly disclosed in any form, anywhere in the world before the earliest priority date (date at which the application is first filed)

-- for an innovation patent your invention must involve an innovative step; which means the invention is different from what is known before and the difference makes a substantial contribution to the working of the invention
+- involve an innovative step; which means the invention is different from what is known before and the difference makes a substantial contribution to the working of the invention

 A simple formalities check is conducted to ensure your application is in order.
 Generally, within 1 month you'll receive notification formally granting you an innovation patent (provided you the filing fees are paid).